 osti de câlisse de ciboire de tabarnak - holy shit, fucking hell

-(A highly blasphemous Quebec expression as each word of it refers to Christian rites.)
+Literally: Host of chalice of ciborium of tabernacle.
+A highly blasphemous Quebec expression — each word refers to Christian rites.

 ne pas lâcher la patate - to hold on tight

-LIterally: not to give up the potato
+Literally: not to give up the potato

 se paqueter la fraise - to get punch drunk